 You can optionally leverage AWS Disaster Recovery and High Availability for EC2 and RDS.
 Refer to the following documents for more information:

-If you Datical installation is not performing as expected, you can verify status with the following command.
+If your Datical installation is not performing as expected, you can verify the status with the following command.

 $ su - datical $ datical-control services show $ datical-control versions show

 Restarting Datical services is the first step in diagnosing an issue